M.S.W. Program Mission and Goals

 Applying Classroom Learning in the Field

 Students in the M.S.W. program apply their classroom learning in social work agencies under the supervision of an M.S.W. field instructor.
-Full-program students complete two internships of 480 hours each.
-Students eligible for advanced standing take one field placement of 500 hours.
+Full-program students complete two internships; the first is 420 hours and the second is 600 hours.
+Students eligible for advanced standing take one field placement of 600 hours.
 The School of Social Work offers a wide array of internship possibilities at a range of agencies.

 More information about Field Instruction.